 Mitt Romney’s weapons of mass anachronism

-In one brilliant moment in last night’s US Presidential debate, Barack Obama was able to take a Mitt Romney soundbyte – that the US Navy is smaller today than it was in 1916 – and turn it into a meme-beating-meme of his own.
+In one brilliant moment in last night’s US Presidential debate, see Barack Obama was able to take a Mitt Romney soundbyte – that the US Navy is smaller today than it was in 1916 – and turn it into a meme-beating-meme of his own.
 Which led to a lot of spin-off memes.
-But in thinking about it, I realized: Mitt Romney has a lot of reasons to look back fondly at 1916.
+But in thinking about it, visit this I realized: Mitt Romney has a lot of reasons to look back fondly at 1916.

 Background for non-political junkies